 “I am One [of the Two] bearing testimony concerning Myself; and My Father, Who sent Me, He also testifies about Me.”

-It is also wrong to say that when the Lord Jesus said “I and My Father are one” they are one in state of being.
-The Bible clearly tells us that the Father is “spirit” (cf. John 4:23-24), has no flesh and bones (cf. Luke 24:39), while the Lord Jesus has flesh and bones:
+It is also wrong to say that when the Lord Jesus said “I and My Father are one” they are one in nature or state of being.
+Jesus Himself explicitly said that the Father is spirit:

 Luke 24:38-39 NKJV